heartforit/di4win/README.md

 **Features**
-* [x] Load dependencies with config (file optional) (to overrule, load edge-cases or commonjs files)
+* :heavy_plus_sign: Load dependencies with config (file optional) (to overrule, load edge-cases or commonjs files)
-* [x] Includes simple build-in (key,value) store (immutable at runtime)
+* :heavy_plus_sign: Includes simple build-in (key,value) store (immutable at runtime)
-* [x] Includes events for startup and shutdown of the container (with async support)
+* :heavy_plus_sign: Includes events for startup and shutdown of the container (with async support)
-* [x] Includes events for all major interactions
+* :heavy_plus_sign: Includes events for all major interactions
-* [x] Define implicit require relationships (means wait for a other dependency to be ready)
+* :heavy_plus_sign: Define implicit require relationships (means wait for a other dependency to be ready)
-* [x] Multi-environment support (default, production or whatever)
+* :heavy_plus_sign: Multi-environment support (default, production or whatever)
-* [x] Auto-loader for dependencies with annotation based system (typescript only)
+* :heavy_plus_sign: Auto-loader for dependencies with annotation based system (typescript only)
-* [x] Allow control for dependency at class level with param annotation (id, singleton, lazy, requires)
+* :heavy_plus_sign: Allow control for dependency at class level with param annotation (id, singleton, lazy, requires)
-* [x] Dump dynamically loaded dependencies to file system (for legacy support or faster start up times)
+* :heavy_plus_sign: Dump dynamically loaded dependencies to file system (for legacy support or faster start up times)
-* [x] Replace following aspects of the implementation with custom implementation:
+* :heavy_plus_sign: Replace following aspects of the implementation with custom implementation:
-  * [x] Define how function arguments get parsed (to automatically resolve dependencies by argument names)
+  * :heavy_plus_sign: Define how function arguments get parsed (to automatically resolve dependencies by argument names)
-  * [x] Define how the file system should be scanned (glob etc.)
+  * :heavy_plus_sign: Define how the file system should be scanned (glob etc.)
-  * [x] Define how dependencies should be named in the container (match coding standards of your project)
+  * :heavy_plus_sign: Define how dependencies should be named in the container (match coding standards of your project)
-* [x] Debug mode to follow the resolving in cases of errors and conflicts
+* :heavy_plus_sign: Debug mode to follow the resolving in cases of errors and conflicts
-* [x] Define custom resolve strategy for conflicts
+* :heavy_plus_sign: Define custom resolve strategy for conflicts
- * [x] Currently supported: omit, fail, overwrite
+  * Currently supported: omit, fail, overwrite

 **Available conflict resolve strategies**